WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score/README2.md

 We've written the function, but now we need to **call** it, otherwise nothing will happen.

 First we want to call it when we open the programme, and it will show both the scores as 0.
-So at the very bottom of the code, just before the line ```play_game()``` add the line
+So at the very bottom of the code, just before the line ```get_choice()``` add the line
 ```
 update_score()
 ```